Natalia Sokol: Life and work

+Legal disputes

-While Koza was working as an artist and activist in Russia, she experienced clashes with the Russian police.
+While Sokol was working as an artist and activist in Russia, she experienced clashes with the Russian police.

-On March 3, 2011, Natalia Sokol was beaten up by the police squad on the streets after a public lecture.
-Her camera was broken, and her child and other activists were injured.
+On March 3, 2011, Natalia Sokol was beaten by police on the street after a public lecture.
+Her child, Kasper, and other activists in attendance were injured.
+Sokol's camera was broken.

-On March 31, 2011, Kasper, the son of Natalia Sokol, was kidnapped during a demonstration on the street in the center of St. Petersburg by the Russian police.
-Both parents were arrested.
-Later, Sokol and her husband discovered that the police had brought their child as unidentified into the City Children's Hospital.
-The family reunited after Sokol escaped from a police van.
+On March 31, 2011, Kasper was kidnapped during a demonstration on the street in the center of Saint Petersburg by Russian police.
+Sokol and her husband, Oleg Vorotnikov, were arrested.
+Later, Sokol and Vorotnikov discovered police had brought their son into the City Children's Hospital as an unidentified child.
+The family reunited following Sokol's escape from a police van.

 Another criminal case against Sokol was opened in which she was accused of assaulting and insulting police officers.
 It is alleged she was then pressured and threatened by the Russian authorities with both forced labor and imprisonment.
-This was announced in a Russia-wide criminal investigation.
-Sokol was arrest warrant was issued in her absence, while the Russian police announced that Sokol was also declared an internationally wanted criminal searched by Interpol.
+Authorities issued an arrest warrant for Sokol in her absence, while Russian police announced that Sokol was also declared an internationally wanted criminal searched by Interpol.

-In the night of October 18, 2011, Sokol and her 2-year-old son Kasper were arrested after the meeting with German TV-channel ARD.
-They escaped after spending a night behind bars.
+The night of October 18, 2011, Sokol and her 2-year-old son Kasper were arrested after meeting with German TV channel ARD.
+They escaped after spending the night behind bars.

-In December 2011, the Dzerzhinsky District Court in St. Petersburg issued an arrest warrant for Natalia Sokol.
-Voina claimed that Natalia Sokol has been charged with insulting and using violence against police officers (articles 319 and 318 of the Criminal Code).
-The charges were first revealed to the defense during a court session on December 6, 2011, and she has been a federally wanted person since November, and she was declared internationally wanted.
-Her attorney expressed his indignation and denied investigator Rud's claims that Natalia had missed her appointments with the investigator on multiple occasions.
+In December 2011, the Dzerzhinsky District Court in Saint Petersburg issued an arrest warrant for Sokol.
+Voina claimed that Natalia Sokol was charged with insulting and using violence against police officers (articles 319 and 318 of the Criminal Code).
+The charges were first revealed to the defense during a court session on December 6, 2011.
+Her attorney expressed his indignation and denied the investigator's claims that Natalia had missed her arraignments on multiple occasions.
 However, the judge sided with the investigators to arrest Natalia Sokol in absentia.

-At that time Sokol, who was pregnant with her second child, consulted a specialized medical facility "Women Consultant", where she sought for medical help.
+At that time, Sokol, who was pregnant with her second child, consulted a specialized medical facility "Women Consultant", where she sought medical assistance.
 Instead, the doctors called the police.
-Mama, the daughter of Sokol was born in hiding.
+Subsequently, Mama, Sokol's daughter, was born in hiding.